Instruments: Voice, Violin, Piano, Viola

 Serving the musical communities of Beverly, Danvers, Peabody, Hamilton-Wenham, Salem and Lynn for over 14 years!

-What is a Violin?
+What is a Viola?

-Ellen’s main goal as a violin teacher is to instill in her students a lifelong passion for music, and to always encourage creativity in music-making.
+Ellen’s main goal as a viola teacher is to instill in her students a lifelong passion for music, and to always encourage creativity in music-making.
 As a result, her lessons also focus on musicianship and expression.